ryanzabcik/instruction-set/readme.md

 [Chris's original proposal](https://github.com/CS350C-Fall-2014/instruction-set/tree/c32/)
 unchanged, that is sufficient to finish the assignment.

-However, there were many valid points brought up in discussion today that you should consider.
-Ti organize this discussion so that you can have a final proposal which is a reasonable substrate for future projects.
+However, there were many valid points brought up in discussion on Thursday that you should consider.
+To organize this discussion so that you can have a final proposal which is a reasonable substrate for future projects.

 [Piazza Link](https://piazza.com/class/hzbug9l443uam)